open-mmlab/mmaction2/docs/tutorials/multi_grid.md

-# Tutorial 5: Use Multi-Grid From an Existed Training
+# Tutorial 6: Use Multi-Grid From an Existed Training

 ## Prerequisites
 1. First, your training should use step scheduler, since now multi-grid training doesn't support other scheduler type.
-2. Second, this training method is only used for 3D models such as I3D, SlowFast that use dense-sampling strategy.
+2. Second, this training method is only used for 3D models such as SlowFast that use dense-sampling strategy.
 Models such as TSN, TSM is not supported.

-## Modify your config
+## Modify Your Config
-A basic reference can be the config for multi-grid trained [I3D](../../configs/recognition/i3d/i3d_r50_multigrid_32x2x1_100e_kinetics400_rgb.py).
-You may follow the steps to use multi-grid from a standard stepwise [config](../../configs/recognition/i3d/i3d_r50_32x2x1_100e_kinetics400_rgb.py).
+A basic reference can be the config for multi-grid trained [SLOWFAST](/configs/recognition/slowfast/slowfast_r50_multigrid_8x8x1_256e_kinetics400_rgb.py).
+You may follow the steps to use multi-grid from a standard stepwise config.

 1. Add multi grid config:
 ```python